ballardingram/challenge3-keypassgen/README.md

 I am struggling with getting the final password to display in the mainbox for the user to copy.
 I'm going to keep researching this before submitting as my final work.

 ## Screenshots
-Below are screenshots of the final product:
+Below are screenshots of the final product with a gif to demonstrate the product: